Lady Margaret Hall, Oxford University

-Many of Jacqueline’s cases have been reported over the years, in the law reports, in the Personal Injury Quantum Reports and written up in Kemp & Kemp as well as other publications in addition to those in which she has been instructed and settled.
+Many of Jacqueline’s cases have been reported over the years, in the law reports, in the Personal Injury Quantum Reports and written up in Kemp & Kemp as well as other publications.
 Some of the significant reported cases are listed below.

 Chewings v Williams

 Serious leg injuries.
 Risk of deterioration.
 Possibility of amputation.
 Whether provisional damages suitable and if so, for what period.

 Duty of care of emergency vehicles when answering urgent response calls.

 Causation; contributory negligence; speed contributing to severity of injury and whether this should be a factor in the negligence of driver.

 Costs dispute arising out of very late service of evidence.